WilsonJhub/reading-notes/README.md

 # Inspiration Journal

 ## Growth Mindset
 Life is the continuation of expansion and contraction.
 Learn to love the contraciton as much as the ***EXPANSION***

 ### Developing a growth mindset means that the major key to your better future is ***YOU***.

 *Hold yourself accountable and truly understand that you can grasp any goal that your mind sets out to achieve*.

-Food for Success
+Thoughts for Success
 - Remember, there are no losses.
 Only ***LESSONS***!
 - Taking mental breaks!
 It's ok rest!
 - Reward yourself after accomplishing any goal.